Explore the treasures

 Download the Caribbean Guilder App

-The CBCS launched the “My Caribbean Guilder” mobile application to make you familiar with the new banknotes and coins, even without physically having them in your hands.
-The app also provides information about the Caribbean guilder theme and everything that is featured on the notes and coins.
-Download the app for free and start exploring our treasures of the Caribbean.
+The CBCS has introduced the “My Caribbean Guilder” mobile app to help you get acquainted with the new banknotes and coins.
+The app highlights the security features of the currency and offers detailed information about the Caribbean guilder theme, as well as everything depicted on the notes and coins.
+Download the app for free and start exploring the treasures of the Caribbean!

 Frequently Asked Questions